barbarer/py4e-int/_sources/functions/funcWithListsAndLoops.rst

 .. fillintheblank:: flal_fitb_print_from_to_by_last

-    What is last value that that following code prints?
+    What is last value that the following code prints?

     - :9|nine: The code prints from start (inclusive) which is 1 to the passed end (exclusive) which is 10 and changes by 2 each time so the end is 9.
       :.*: Run the code and see.